 There are disabled spaces in all the public car parks – these incur a charge.

-There are 4 disabled parking spaces on Broad Street (3 on the right hand side and 1 above the loading bay on the left).
+There are 4 disabled parking spaces on Broad Street PL28 8BS (3 on the right hand side and 1 above the loading bay on the left).
 These are free but are limited to 3 hours.
 There are also spaces outside Boots in Market Street PL28 8AL, these bays are limited waiting bays and therefore a vehicle displaying a blue badge will be able to park for 3 hours.

 Disabled badge holders may park on double yellow lines for a limited period (please click here for further information and check your badge literature for information and restrictions*).
 Please be aware that many of Padstow’s streets have an additional yellow stripe running over the curb which means that parking here is completely prohibited.
-The only places that don’t have the extra stripe are the North Quay, just past the Tourist Office (PL28 8AF) and South Quay outside the Drang (PL28 8AJ).
+The only places that don’t have the extra stripe are the North Quay, (PL28 8AF) and South Quay outside the Drang (PL28 8AJ).